frli8848/DREAM/README.md

 The toolbox consists of a set of routines for computing (discrete) spatial impulse responses (SIRs) for various single-element transducer geometries as well as multi-element transducer arrays.
 Based on linear systems theory, these SIR functions can then be convolved with the transducer's electrical impulse response to obtain the acoustic field at an observation point.
-Using the DREAM toolbox one can simulate ultrasonic measurement systems for many configurations including phased arrays and measurements performed in lossy media.
+By using the DREAM toolbox one can simulate ultrasonic measurement systems for many configurations including phased arrays and measurements performed in lossy media.